jfisteus/eyegrade/doc/user-manual/user-manual.rst

 would be shuffled and appear before or after these three questions.
 A visual hint that these questions form a group will also be shown, so that students know where groups begin and end.
+Additionally,
+as you can see in the example above, you can set an optional common section for a question group, in which you can insert text, code or a picture the same way you would do in the statement of a normal question.
+They will be displayed in the exam before the first question of the exam.

 Questions with variations